 Linklater is particularly popular with dog walkers and is under the flight path to Palmerston North Airport, so it's a great place to be a plane spotter!

-Before July 2020 we’ll be opening up a disc golf course, adding an aeroplane for children to play on, planting a giant pattern that can be seen from landing planes, and extending the carpark.
-We’re also completing the dog-proof fencing around the park.
+In 2020 we opened up a disc golf course and extended the carpark.
+We'll also be adding an aeroplane for children to play on, planting a giant pattern that can be seen from landing planes, and completing dog-proof fencing around the park.

-Walkways, toilets, dog wash, picnic tables, bike pump track, swing bridge, flying fox.
+Walkways, toilets, dog wash, picnic tables, bike pump track, swing bridge, flying fox, play equipment.